Kumbalangi Nights: Development

 Writer Syam Pushkaran conceived the idea for the film by drawing inspiration from the time he spent with his friends in his twenties in the village of Kumbalangi, which was near his hometown.
-In telling the story, Pushkaran said he wanted to counter the negative stereotypes about the village and its people.
-Writing the script took around 5 years, during which time Pushkaran worked on other films as well, but the final draft was completed in around six months.
-Pushkaran clarified that the film was not based on any real-life incident or person and was a relatively difficult one to write.
+In telling the story, Syam said he wanted to counter the negative stereotypes about the village and its people.
+Writing the script took around 5 years, during which time Syam worked on other films as well, but the final draft was completed in around six months.
+Syam clarified that the film was not based on any real-life incident or person and was a relatively difficult one to write.
 However, he has stated that the character of Saji was influenced by a man with suicidal tendencies he encountered in his village in his youth.
-In 2011, while he was co-writing Salt N' Pepper, Pushkaran discussed the idea with its assistant director Madhu C. Narayanan, who became interested in making it his directorial debut.
+In 2011, while he was co-writing Salt N' Pepper, Syam discussed the idea with its assistant director Madhu C. Narayanan, who became interested in making it his directorial debut.
 In 2016, the pair worked together again on Thondimuthalum Driksakshiyum (2017), after which they decided to focus on getting Kumbalangi Nights made.

 Casting

 Fahadh Faasil played the brother-in-law of Baby who firmly opposed to the relationship between Baby and Bobby and ultimately goes to extreme measures to prevent them from being together.
-Through the character, director Narayanan aimed to depict the misogyny and toxic masculinity that passes for heroism in Kerala.
-When writer Pushkaran initially approached Faasil he had not expected that he would accept the role of the antagonist, explaining: "He was having a good run, doing successful family films.
+Through the character, director Madhu aimed to depict the misogyny and toxic masculinity that passes for heroism in Kerala.
+When writer Syam initially approached Fahadh he had not expected that he would accept the role of the antagonist, explaining: "He was having a good run, doing successful family films.
 It was very courageous of him to agree to do this role."
 Shane Nigam was cast for the part early on in the production process.
-He played Bobby, the second-youngest brother who has been described by Nigam as a "lazy bum, someone who leads a responsibility-free life, and doesn’t have any serious, long-term plans."
+He played Bobby, the second-youngest brother who has been described by Nigam as a "lazy bum, someone who leads a responsibility-free life, and doesn't have any serious, long-term plans."
 He turns his life around for the girl he falls in love with.
 In an interview, he said that he lived like his character for around three months to the point that he found it difficult to recognise himself after the filming was done, and struggled to move on to his next role, in the 2019 film Ishq.